azsk/DevOpsKit-docs/08-Advanced-Features/Extending AzSK Module/Readme.md

 2. Customize Feature.json file as per https://github.com/azsk/DevOpsKit-docs/blob/master/07-Customizing-AzSK-for-your-Org/Readme.md#d-customizing-specific-controls-for-a-service by overriding "MethodName" property value with the new function name that needs to be executed.
 3. That's it!!
 You can now scan the older control with overridden functionality.

-### Steps to add ext control in baseline control list:
+### Steps to add extended control in baseline control list:

 1. Add new control to Feature.ext.json/SubscriptionCore.ext.json file as per the above documentation.
 2. Add the new ControlId in baseline control list as per https://github.com/azsk/DevOpsKit-docs/blob/master/07-Customizing-AzSK-for-your-Org/Readme.md#c-creating-a-custom-control-baseline-for-your-org
 3. That's it!!
 The newly added control will be scanned while passing "-UseBaselineControls" switch to GSS/GRS cmdlets.

-### Steps to debug the ext control while development:
+### Steps to debug the extended control while development:

 Extended Feature.ext.ps1 files are downloaded at C:\Users\<UserAccount>\AppData\Local\Microsoft\AzSK\Extensions folder in the execution machine.
 While debugging, breakpoints need be inserted in those files.